Unboxing the AWS Deep Racer

 About the AWS Deep Racer

 The AWS DeepRacer is a robot developed by Amazon to help you get started with reinforcement learning.
 They’ve built an entire ecosystem around it, including a simulation, the race car, and a global racing league.
-I was less interested in the racing league than getting a pre-built robot that supports ROS right out of the box.
+I was less interested in the racing league than in getting a pre-built robot that supports ROS right out of the box.
 Finally!
 An affordable ROS-enabled robot that I won’t have to write the drivers for.
 I am also interested in exploring more machine learning techniques and thought this would be a quick way to get started.

 I must’ve gotten the last one in the warehouse though because the box arrived damaged.